m-hassantahir/m-hassantahir.github.io/project1.md

 permalink: /project1
 ---

-# <a href="https://github.com/m-hassantahir/Sales-Data-Analysis"> Sales Tracking Dashboard for Compsee Ecommerce using Microsoft Power BI</a>
+# Sales Tracking Dashboard for Compsee Ecommerce using Microsoft Power BI

+<a href="https://github.com/m-hassantahir/Sales-Data-Analysis"> Click here to go to the github repository: </a>
 1. Importing the Compsee Ecommerce Data

 The project data consisted of two CSV files: